gitter-badger/gregchung.github.io/_site/README.md

 ## The Chung Research Group
-Jekyll repository of my research group website.
+Jekyll repository of the Chung Research Group website.
 Based on minima theme